heymikehaynes/crashthearcade/content/about.md

 #### Pixels and code.
 Also coffee.

 I’m Mike, a Product Designer and Front-End Developer.
-This blog is my stash of posts, notes, bookmarks, and things mostly related to [video games](/tags/video-games/), [comics](/tags/comic-books/), and [design](/tags/design/).
 In my day job, I work at a tech company in the health care space.
 I live in ~~frigid~~ lovely Winnipeg, Canada with my wife, our son, and an assortment of dogs and cats.

 ## Colophon